keith-harrison/FINDER/README.md

 # FINDER
 FINDER is a library/docker container for a pipeline performing: Downloading of SRA/DRA/ERA data, Quality control, Alignment with reference and optionally Assembly by reference creating Metagenomic assembled genomes.
 This tool is intended to work alongside blast screening to determine whether or not a reference sequence appears within metagenomic data.
 If so how much?
 But can be used similarly to blast to give a coverage of a reference sequence.
+## Tools Used
+* Retrieval of FASTQ files and corresponding metadata and reference genomes from NCBI, using fasterq-dump
+* Quality control and trimming with Cutadapt, FastQC and MultiQC.
+* Alignment created using Bowtie between the reference and raw data.
+* SAMtools to create coverage tables of the reference, then calculating the breadth of coverage found at atleast 1X depth. - Can be changed in bowtiecoverage(2).sh files.
+* SPAdes to create an Metagenomic Assembled Genome using the aligned sequences from Bowtie2 alongside and De Novo methods.
+* Quast to look at the quality and accuracy and to perform a comparison against the reference, producing a report.
 ## Installation
 For this package you can easily run it on a local machine or a Google Cloud web service.